K – 8

 “I became a principal because I believe that school leaders have the responsibility to ensure that the learning in their school is joyful and challenging for ALL students.
 I became a Neubauer Fellow in order to find new thought partners to push my understanding of education and best practices.”

-Lauren has served as the principal of William M. Meredith School since 2016.
+Lauren has served as the principal of Penn Alexander School since 2020.
+Previously, Lauren served at William M. Meredith School since 2016.
 Meredith received the 2018 National Blue Ribbon for School Excellence, a distinguished award for schools where students achieve high learning standards or make notable improvements in closing the achievement gap.
 During 2017-2018, Meredith saw growth in students scoring proficient/advanced on the PSSA and students attending 95% or more of the school year.
 In addition, the Philadelphia Inquirer recognized Meredith for the school’s unwavering support for LGBTQ students.

 Lauren has been an educator since 2009.
 Prior to becoming a principal, Lauren served as a middle school ELA teacher and social studies teacher, intervention coordinator, and theatre director.
 In 2017, Lauren was recognized by Billy Penn’s Who’s Next in Education: Top 14 Educators under 40 in Philadelphia.
 Lauren grew up in Allentown and Royersford, Pennsylvania and Clinton, Maryland.